dataresearchcenter/opensecuritydata-gatsby/src/pages/data.md

 state ministries and agencies (such as police forces or border control agencies).

-The Seventh Framework Programme for research and development (FP7, 2007-13) was the precursor to Horizon 2020, and the FP7 security research budget was smaller, at €1.3 billion.
+The Seventh Framework Program for research and development (FP7, 2007-13) was the precursor to Horizon 2020, and the FP7 security research budget was smaller, at €1.3 billion.

-Projects funded through both programmes have occasionally come into the public eye due to their controversial nature: for example, INDECT, TALOS, PROTECT, iBorderCtrl or the multitude of projects developing drone technology.
+Projects funded through both programs have occasionally come into the public eye due to their controversial nature: for example, INDECT, TALOS, PROTECT, iBorderCtrl or the multitude of projects developing drone technology.

 The data in this platform on Horizon 2020 and FP7 comes from the [EU’s Open Data](https://data.europa.eu/euodp/en/data/) Portal.
-The data used here for both programmes is a combined subset of the full datasets, which cover a wide range of research themes apart from security.
+The data used here for both programs is a combined subset of the full datasets, which cover a wide range of research themes apart from security.

 ### Future Programs